 - 4 tablespoons pumpkin seeds unsalted

-- 1/4 cup hot honey click the link for recipe
+- 1/4 cup plain or hot honey click the link for recipe

 - 1/8 teaspoon sea salt or more to taste